7 Ways to Get your Children Involved With The Big Garden Birdwatch

 7 ways to get your children involved with the big garden birdwatch

-The RSPB big garden birdwatch falls on the weekend of the 27-29th January 2018 and is the largest wildlife survey in the world.
+The RSPB big garden birdwatch falls in the last week of January each year and is the largest wildlife survey in the world.
 The valuable information collected over the weekend helps monitor bird species in the UK, and is great fun to get involved in!

 If you’d like to get your children involved in the big garden birdwatch too, take a look at our top tips below to make the most of bird watching with kids.